Recruitment

 Activity Tracking

-All recruitment actions - creating a seeker, updating their status, editing their profile - are automatically logged in the activity log.
-This gives hiring managers and team leads full visibility into who made changes and when, which is essential for compliance and team coordination.
+Important seeker changes, including creating a seeker, editing a profile, deleting a seeker, and updating status, are recorded in the activity log.
+This gives hiring managers and team leads visibility into who made changes and when.

 Notes for Interview Feedback